Rohit-Agarwal-Khitchdee/EngagementManager/README.md

   The Modal App designer initializes modal in this fn by creating a primary mode
   in this case SModeSrcEdr and pushing it into the ModeManager
   before returning the ModeManager to ModalWindow.

   - App lifetime -- Paint and Kybd event handling
-     - Goto line 723 and open it.
+     - Goto line 723 ModalWindow::OnKeyDown and open it.
   This is where all key down events are handled by ModalWindow.
-  Goto line 725 and move the caret to kybd_map and Ctrl-right
+  Goto kybd_map
   That takes you to the modemanager's kybd_map fn.
   This function set's pWin->m_bUsrActn which tells Modal
   that the user has done something.
   Then, call's the kybd_map fn of the mode at the top of the mode stack
   which is the currently active mode.
-     - Go Back (Ctrl-left) and close 723.
+     - Go Back (Ctrl-left) and close ModalWindow::OnKeyDown.
-  Open 706 -- this is the paint event handler for ModalWindow.
+  Open ModalWindow::OnPaint the paint event handler for ModalWindow.
   This fn calls either disp_state if the event was not caused by the user
-  in which the state of the entire app needs to be reloaded.
+  in which casethe state of the entire app needs to be reloaded.
   or disp_update in which case the mode decides what needs to be updated.
-  Goto 712 and move over disp_state, Ctrl-right.
+  Goto disp_state.
-  You can read the comments inside 462 then close it.
+  You can read the comments inside 529 then close it.
-  Open 481, then 482, then 483, then 487.
   The mode manager contains a stack of modes
   and displays each modes disp_state in back to front order (bottom to top of stack).
-  Close 487, close 483, close 482, close 481.
   Go back.
-  Now goto 715 disp_update and Ctrl-right.
+  Now goto disp_update and look that code and come back.
-  Open 497.
   Note that disp_update only calls the mode at the top of the mode stack, the current mode.
-  Close 497 and go back.
-  Close 706.

   So during execution stage, wxWidgets sends key down and paint events to ModalWindow.
   ModalWindow delegates these to the modemanager
   which dispatches them appropriately to modes it manages.

   - App exit -- Modal shutdown and app state serialisation.
   When a modal app is ready to exit, it tells the wxWidgets app to shutdown
   which results in ~ModalWIndow being called.
-  Open 700. ~ModalWindow calls modal_exit().
-  Ctrl-right to modal_exit().
-  Open 8915 and then 8919.
+  Open 780.
+ModalWIndow::~ModalWindow and goto modal_exit(), study that code and return.
   modal_exit serializes the mode manager and all the modes it contains to a state file.
   Next time the app is launched, it reads state from this file
   to reload the last operational state of the app.
   It also free's the mode manager which in turn free's all the modes it contains.
   The mode manager and the modes are all created on the heap.
-  Close 8919.
-Close 8915 and go back.

   Press Escape to exit the app.
   Then relaunch the app.
 You should be back where you left off.
-  Close 700 then close 642 (the SUB_BLOCK).
+  Close all open fns and the sub-block.
 PgUp.
   You're back at the app's start-screen.

 4. Inside Modal -- Modes of Operation and User Intents